About digital DNA

 Young Enterprise NI is the leading Enterprise Education Charity in Northern Ireland.
 It inspires over 90,000+ students each year to ensure they leave education prepared for life and work.

+The two girls at the Young Enterprise NI exhibition stand told us that the digital DNA event is a good possibility for students to get an insight into the different businesses within the digital ecosystem.
 My Erasmus Mentor and Trainer Christine Watson who founded Watson & Co.
 Chartered Marketing and TrainingMatchmaker.com was once a Young Enterprise NI student – she and her fellow students at Down High School created a company. sold shares, designed, made and sold CD racks and returned a profit to their shareholders.
 Christine is a strong advocate of the work that Young Enterprise NI does to further insight into entrepreneurship in the next generation.

 About Coding Fury